nftyswaps/nftyswaps-v1/README.md

 # NftySwaps
 Swappin NFTs

-To run first run yarn in the root folder as well as from client In one terminal window run truffle develop
+To run first run 'yarn' in the root folder as well as from client.
+In one terminal window run 'truffle develop'

 run 'compile', after the contracts compile run 'migrate'